14islands/14islands-com-v2/app/blog/_posts/2017-04-21-new-branding.md

 {% include post-image.html alt="New branding in action" src="/images/blog/2017-04-21-new-branding/hero-image_16_10.jpg" margin="both" ratio="16_10" %}

+We like to present to you our new branding, and the idea behind it.

-Our new identity had to reflect who we are as a creative development studio; How we love to play with technologies and build delightful experiences.
+A new identity had to reflect who we are as a creative development studio; How we love to play with technologies and build delightful experiences.
 That we care about our craft and are ready to push things forward.

-We like to present our new branding, and the idea behind it.

 ## A solid ground

 Even though our team is all from different parts of the planet, we met each other here in Stockholm, Sweden.

 Stockholm is a beautiful city spread across 14 islands - hence our name.

 {% include post-image.html alt="Map of Stockholm" caption="true" src="/images/blog/2017-04-21-new-branding/stockholm-map_16_7.jpg" margin="both" ratio="16_7" %}